Inference in balanced community modulated recursive trees: Inference, testing and clustering in time-labelled BCMRT

 Let us now move to the proof of statement $(ii)$.
 Let $T$ be a time-labelled balanced recursive tree of size $2n$.
-Let $\cC$ be the set of valid colorings of $T$, i.e. colorings with colors $A$ and $B$ such that each pair of nodes with the same time label is colored with both $A$ and $B$.
-As is implied so far, we consider two time-labelled trees the same up to graph automorphisms that preserve the time-labels.
-Therefore, for the latter notion of coloring to be well-defined, we need to consider an ordering of the nodes with the same time-label, that is, the two different nodes labelled $i$ get an arbitrary ordering.
+Let $\cC$ be the set of valid colorings of $T$, i.e., colorings with colors $A$ and $B$ such that each pair of nodes with the same time label is colored with both $A$ and $B$.
+We consider that the two different nodes labelled $i$ get an arbitrary ordering.
 In this way, a coloring is an $n$-tuple of zeros and ones, where ones correspond to ordered pairs colored $(A,B)$, and zeros to ordered pairs colored $(B,A)$.
 For $\sigma\in\cC$, we denote by $M_T^\sigma$ the number of monochromatic edges in the tree $T$ colored with $\sigma$.
-The probability $P_q(T)$ to generate $T$ under BCMRT$(q)$ is